v1

 In order to use GitOps securely with release flows and templates you should avoid including any sensitive data in the file committed to the repository, even if it is private.

-You can save secrets for a template as argument overrides in the template settings.
+You can save secrets for a template as argument overrides in the template settings, or pass them in using the API, CLI, or client when triggering a template run.

 These arguments will be securely stored on the Northflank platform so you can save any sensitive information, or information you do not want to include in the template, as argument overrides.
 They can then be used in your template by referring to them using the format ${args.argumentName}, replacing argumentName with the key saved in argument overrides.